Kasainie/My_Portfolio/README.md

 Google Fonts: Used to import the Inter and Poppins fonts for modern and clean typography.

+This portfolio has been deployed on Vercel.
+You can access the live version of the site by visiting the URL provided in the About section of this GitHub repository.

 How to Run Locally

 To get this portfolio up and running on your local machine, follow these simple steps: